-Peter Jones’s second album Utopia was released in February 2016, featuring Nigel Price on guitar and Henry Lowther on trumpet, with Neil Angilley (piano), Misha Mullov-Abbado (double bass) and Davide Giovannini (drums).
-Tracks have been played on Jazz FM’s flagship Dinner Jazz show, as well as Soulpower Radio, Radio X (Frankfurt), Meridian FM, Croydon Radio and Marlow FM.
+His second album Utopia, released in February 2016, features Nigel Price on guitar and Henry Lowther on trumpet, with Neil Angilley (piano), Misha Mullov-Abbado (double bass) and Davide Giovannini (drums).
+It received rave reviews from the jazz media, and tracks have been played on Jazz FM’s flagship Dinner Jazz show, as well as Soulpower Radio, Radio X (Frankfurt), Meridian FM, Croydon Radio and Marlow FM.

 Ever since the release of One Way Ticket to Palookaville, in 2013, also featuring Neil and Davide, plus Vasilis Xenopoulos (saxophone and flute) and Geoff Gascoyne (bass), Peter has been building a reputation as a jazz singer.
 ‘Great arrangements… a killer band.
 This debut album has lots to recommend it,’ reported Jazzwise magazine.
 The album received radio play from Croydon Radio, Kane FM and Ridge Radio.